 “The baby is moving.”

-“It’s been more active since you arrived.”
+“It’s been so much more active since you arrived.”

 “Mary, has something happened?”

-“You can tell me anything, don’t worry.”
+“You can tell me anything.
+Please don’t worry.”

 “Blessed are you among women, and blessed is the fruit of your womb!
 Why am I so favored, that the mother of my Lord should come to me?
 For behold, when the voice of your greeting came into my ears, the baby leaped in my womb for joy!
 Blessed is she who believed, for there will be a fulfillment of the things which have been spoken to her from the Lord!”